nikakostava/nethelm/README.md

-Sure, here's a more detailed README.md file for this Kubernetes NetworkPolicy:

 # Kubernetes NetworkPolicy

 This is a Kubernetes NetworkPolicy resource written in YAML.
 It allows you to control traffic to and from pods within your cluster by defining rules that specify what traffic is allowed or blocked.